caseykneale/PickingALanguage2020/README.md

 ## Define the problem statement

 **Pick Target Platform(s):**
-Desktop/Embedded/Cloud/On Premises/etc. What do the users need, make a survey/do some research, talk to marketing?
+Desktop/Embedded/Cloud/On Premises/etc. What do the users need?
+What do they want?
+Make a survey, do some research, put yourself in their shoes, and talk to marketing.

 **Identify Sources of Novelty:**
 Is your killer feature a huge distributed computing web framework behind a super clean easy to use front end?
 Might need to look at languages supporting stable parallelism, and their ecosystems.
-Maybe you need stability, your competitor's offerings are very glitchy, look into memory safety.
+Maybe you need stability, your competitor's offerings are very glitchy, look into languages with good memory safety.
 Maybe you need a highly interactive GUI - what GUI API's are accessible to the languages you're interested in?
+Maybe you just need to hoist some fancy new algorithm to the cloud behind an API, does your language have established reliable tools that make this possible?

 **Identify Technical Need:**
-Items to keep in mind: performance, mathematics, networking, parallelism, beauty, maintainability(short-term/long-term).
+Items to keep in mind: performance, mathematics, networking, parallelism, beauty, maintainability(short-term/long-term), support, etc.

 ## Estimate Cost and Benefits
-Budget for closed source languages (matlab, etc), for training new staff, licenses are needed to use 3rd party tools, etc. If you are using on premises hard-ware remember, there is a cost of ownership.
+Draw up a rough budget for closed source languages (matlab, etc), for training new staff, licenses are needed to use 3rd party tools, etc. Consider a team of 10 developers needing 10 5,000USD$ licenses, how does this compare to losing two extra weeks due to training an alternative approach?
+If you are using on premises hard-ware remember, there is a cost of ownership.
 Here are some rules of the road:

 * Programs consume memory and CPU/GPU cycles
 * Electricity costs money: all programming languages are not made equal